-This Instant Pot Turkish-inspired split pea soup (or stew) is seriously delicious and filling.
-Made in a pressure cooker, it’s a quick and easy vegan and gluten-free dish.
+This Turkish-inspired Instant Pot split pea soup (or stew) is seriously delicious and filling.
+Made with yellow split peas in a pressure cooker, it’s a quick and easy vegan and gluten-free dish.

 - 1 medium white onion, diced

 - 1 medium carrot, diced into small cubes

 - 1 1/2 teaspoons cumin powder